fl101/awardfares-blog/_posts/2024-05-30-aeromexico-guide.md

 ### 1. Go to [AwardFares](https://awardfares.com/signup?utm_source=aeromexico-guide&utm_medium=blog&utm_content=AwardFares)

 Creating an account is optional, but it’s also free, and it gives you access to more features.
-Make sure to sign up for one here.
+Make sure to [sign up here](https://awardfares.com/signup).

 ### 2. Select the Frequent Flyer Program